Grill Maintenance Tips to Remember

-When the weather is nice, you probably spend a lot of time grilling out with friends and family.
+Grilling out with friends and family is one of the best ways to spend the summer.
 Instead of dirtying pots, pans and countertops, you can use your trusty grill to revel in your outdoor kitchen.
-Regular grill maintenance helps ensure that your electric, gas or charcoal model lasts for many seasons to come.
-With these simple grill cleaning tips and techniques, you'll be able to clean your barbecue and keep it in top condition.
+Regular grill maintenance helps ensure that your electric, gas or charcoal model lasts for many backyard barbecues to come.
+With these simple grill-cleaning tips and techniques, you'll be able to clean your barbecue and keep it in top condition.

 Before You Start...